MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

       ibmcloud cr region-set
       ```

+  4. Follow the below steps to Gain access to your cluster -

-  4. Download and install a few CLI tools and the Kubernetes Service plug-in.
+      - Download and install a few CLI tools and the Kubernetes Service plug-in.

       ```bash
       curl -sL https://ibm.biz/idt-installer | bash
-      ```

-  5. Follow steps 1 - 4 to Gain access to your cluster

-     - Log in to your IBM Cloud account.
-Include the --sso option if using a federated ID.

-      ```bash
-      ibmcloud login -a cloud.ibm.com
       ```

       - Download the kubeconfig files for your cluster.